dcrommie/walbrook/education/your-investment-profile.md

 Our understanding of your ability to bear the financial risks of your investments, and your willingness to accept fluctuations in your investments over time.

-#### Low

-You are willing and able to take only small risks resulting in almost no capital losses.
-You will only accept low fluctuations in the value of your investment.
-You prefer income-generating investments with small growth.

-#### Moderate

-You are willing and able to accept occasional short-term losses for potential positive returns.
-You can accept moderate fluctuations in the value of your capital.
-You want a combination of modest income and growth.

-#### Considerable

-You are willing and able to accept some investment risk for potentially higher returns.
-You know that there will be fluctuations in market value.
-You want to achieve the potential for capital growth and income.

-#### High

-You are willing and able to accept a significant risk, including the possible loss of principal for the potential to maximise long-term returns.
-You know that your capital will undergo significant fluctuations.
-You want maximum growth opportunities for your investment.

 ### Overall Investment Strategy

 Our implementation plan to achieve your investment objectives based on your risk profile.
 Your investment strategy directly depends on your personal investment objectives and your financial risk ability and risk tolerance.